Puppy Vaccine Schedule: A Complete Owner’s Guide

 Bordetella bronchiseptica

-If your dog often rubs noses with other pups – at daycare, dog parks, or training classes – this may be the vaccine for them.
-Veterinarians can administer the vaccine alone or pair it with the parainfluenza vaccine for extra protection.
+If your dog loves to rub noses with other pups — at daycare, dog parks, or training classes — this may as well be a core vaccine for them.
+Veterinarians can administer the bordetella vaccine alone, or some pair it with the parainfluenza vaccine for extra protection.

 Leptospira

 Symptoms range based on the severity of the disease.
-However, watch out for:
+Fortunately, leptospirosis is treatable with antibiotics, but you should still watch out for:

 • Fever